 Remove Empty Lines: determines, whether empty lines that resulted from a page or line break should be removed.

-Number partitur areas: determines if the „partitur areas are numbered consecutively.
+Number partitur areas: determines if the „Partitur Areas” are numbered consecutively.

-Smooth right boundaries: defines whether the right „partitur area boundaries should be smoothed out to one line (This only works for printer and RTF-output, not for HTML-output).
+Smooth right boundaries: defines whether the right „Partitur Area” boundaries should be smoothed out to one line (This only works for printer and RTF-output, not for HTML-output).

 Save space: determines, whether empty lines should be „reduced“ at output after a break.
 The numbering of the musical score would be slightly indented in this case: